pyaesone17/s3-reducer/README.md

 After that it will serve assets to the user.
 Therefore, you will only have to pay for s3 when no local cache file is exist.

+## Why Just Dont Use Local Filesystem
+You might claim that why just don't use local file system if the libary behind the sense store image in local to cache the s3 assets.
+Well, what happens if your server crush, your important assets will lost forever.
+And your vps server have limited data storage, mean while you can upload unlimited to the s3.

+## Your local won't full storage ?
+You said library download from s3 and serve from local server ?
+No, you can clear those cache, at a certain time by running cron job.
+Your server won't full with storage.
+Daily, weekly or monthly ?
+It just depends on your configuration.

 ## Structure

 If any of the following are applicable to your project, then the directory structure should follow industry best practices by being named the following.